Home Credit Card Debt How to Handle Credit Card Debt on a Tight Budget

 When to Get Professional Debt Relief

-When you owe $10,000 or more, you may need professional help to get out of credit card debt.
+When you owe $10,000 or more on credit cards, student credit cards, or other personal loans, you may need professional help to get out of credit card debt.
 Professional debt relief includes strategies such as:

-Credit counseling and debt management plans help you pay off your entire debt-load by offering you a viable roadmap and trying to make you stick to it.
+Credit counseling and debt management plans help you pay off your entire debt load by offering you a viable roadmap and helping you stick to it.

 Bankruptcy should be considered a last resort for relieving your debt burden, as it has detrimental consequences on your credit score.